britram/quic-base-drafts/draft-ietf-quic-recovery.md

 Round-trip time (RTT) is calculated when an ACK frame arrives by computing the difference between the current time and the time the largest acked packet was sent.
-An RTT sample MUST NOT be taken for a packet that is not newly acknowledged or not ack-eliciting.
+An RTT sample MUST NOT be taken for a packet that is not newly acknowledged or not ack-provoking.

 When RTT is calculated, the ack delay field from the ACK frame SHOULD be limited to the max_ack_delay specified by the peer.
 Limiting ack_delay to max_ack_delay